kubedb/docs/docs/guides/redis/scaling/horizontal-scaling/overview.md

 3. When the operator finds a `Redis`/`RedisSentinel` CR, it creates required number of `PetSets` and related necessary stuff like appbinding, services, etc.

-4. Then, in order to scale the number of replica or master for the `Redis` cluster database the user creates a `RedisOpsRequest` CR with desired information.
+4. Then, in order to scale the number of replica or shard for the `Redis` cluster database the user creates a `RedisOpsRequest` CR with desired information.

 5. Then, in order to scale the number of replica for the `RedisSentinel` instance the user creates a `RedisSentinelOpsRequest` CR with desired information.